yonas-fsaha/build-clock-with-js/Readme.md

 ## Usage

 1. Open the `index.html` file in your preferred web browser.
-2. The analog clock will be displayed on the screen, showing the curren
+2. The analog clock will be displayed on the screen, showing the